spiral/docs/docs/en/cookbook/domain-core.md

 }
 ```

-To use the interceptor create an instance of `InterceptableCore`:
+To use the interceptor, create an instance of `InterceptableCore`:

 ```php
 namespace App\Controller;